maurya777/react-training/docs/javascript/templates.md

 # String interpolation has been missing from JavaScript so far, while other languages had it from start

 * JavaScript support both single quotes and double quotes for it's string literal.
-* We used concatination for injecting dynamic values inside strings.
+* We used concatenation for injecting dynamic values inside strings.
-* Templates strings made it easier and again consice.
+* Templates strings made it easier and again concise.
 * Backticks are used for templates.
 * Interpolations is done by using ${ANY_VALID_JS_EXPRESSION}.